 This can be different than the factors required to obtain other benefits such as Social Security disability benefits, or private disability benefits.
 This differs from workers’ comp in some states as many times you do not need to prove that you can never work again in order to be able to receive a lifetime workers compensation benefits, nor do you need to prove that you are totally disabled.
 Depending on where you live and where the incident occurred you may not be technically totally disabled, but if by the state’s laws they consider you incapacitated enough you may still be awarded these disability benefits.

 Necessary Steps to Getting Permanent Disability

-Other examples of criteria that differs by state is the standard of what they consider a total and permanent disability to be.
+Other examples of criteria that differ by state are the standard of what they consider a total and permanent disability to be.
 If you lose both your hands, the sight in both of your eyes, suffer a major brain injury or become completely paralyzed this will make you able to collect these benefits in almost every case.
 If you end up in a condition like this but the injury does not mean total loss of these functions you may only receive partial disability benefits for an extended amount of time but not permanent even if your injury is considered to be.